Guy Velella: Post-political activities

 Velella continued to receive an annual state pension of $75,012.
 In 2005, he told the New York Daily News that he did some political and business consulting.
 In 2007, he purchased a new home in Eastchester, a town in Westchester County, New York, but remained a resident of Morris Park.

 Death

-On January 21, 2011, the New York Daily News disclosed that Velella was suffering from "inoperable lung cancer" and moved to Calvary Hospital for the terminally ill in the Bronx, where he died on January 27, 2011, aged 66.
+On January 21, 2011, the New York Daily News disclosed that Velella was suffering from "inoperable lung cancer" and had moved to Calvary Hospital for the terminally ill in the Bronx, where he died on January 27, 2011, aged 66.